-A couple of new features have been added to Content Search, which whilst they are fairly minor changes will allow you build more error resilient and infrastructure hardened applications.
-You can now configure Solr to retry and operation if it fails on the first attempt, which could be useful if there are network problems or you have Solr availability issues.
+A couple of new features have been added to Content Search, which whilst they are fairly minor changes will allow you to build more error-resilient and infrastructure-hardened applications.
+You can now configure Solr to retry an operation if it fails on the first attempt, which could be useful if there are network problems or you have Solr availability issues.

 Although a separate release from the Core platform, the recently launched Sitecore Experience Edge is a new set of services built on a SaaS platform.
-This provides for infinitely scalable headless content delivery to any number of devices and endpoints, removes infrastructure complexity, a globally available high performance platform which also enables options for Jamstack architecture for Sitecore XM, JSS with Next.js and Content Hub.
-You can read more details in our previous post which goes into more details.
+This provides for infinitely scalable headless content delivery to any number of devices and endpoints, removes infrastructure complexity, and is a globally available high-performance platform that also enables options for Jamstack architecture for Sitecore XM, JSS with Next.js, and Sitecore Content Hub.
+You can read more details in our previous post which goes into more detail.

-More updates have been added to Horizon, Sitecore’s next generation modern content editing interface.
+More updates have been added to Horizon, Sitecore’s next-generation modern content management and content editing interface.
 It is now possible to create and edit data source items right from within Horizon, and also publish items with subitems.
 You can also now edit links and number fields in Horizon Pages, and you can edit checklists and drop-tree menu fields in Horizon Content.
-Search additions within the Horizon interface also makes it very quick to find pages, content items and media items.
+Search additions within the Horizon interface also make it very quick to find pages, content items, and media items.
 Compatibility for SXA is also being added and you can easily enable this feature for your editors.
-All of which means you have to leave the Horizon editor far less to rapidly build out your site.
+All of this means you have to leave the Horizon editor far less to rapidly build out your site.

 We’re on the final stretch, Horizon is almost ready for prime time!

 We all love data and analytics!
 We don’t love the enormous data growth that goes with it!
-This is a problem that has existed since the very first version of the DMS and OMS modules, and we were previously left to created a custom solution or were at the mercy of one of the open source modules.
+This is a problem that has existed with Sitecore Experience Analytics since the very first version of the DMS and OMS modules, and we were previously left to create a custom solution or were at the mercy of one of the open-source modules.

-The new xConnect Data Purge Tool for Contacts allows you to clean up unused and old analytics data, which release space and removes data which may no longer we relevant.
+The new xConnect Data Purge Tool for Contacts allows you to clean up unused and old analytics data, which releases space and removes data that may no longer be relevant.
 You can specify a number of different parameters, such as the number of days a contact has not interacted with the site, or create your own condition to purge the data.

-The tasks are called using Web APII requests or the DevEx CLI xConnect Plugin, which also has the benefit that you can schedule a task to periodically purge the old data.
+The tasks are called using Web APII requests or the DevEx CLI xConnect Plugin, which has the added benefit of being able to schedule a task to periodically purge the old data.

-We all love clean interfaces, and the first thing you will notice when you log in if a newly designed Launchpad, and the small touches of redesign such as the top bar.
-The design is brought over from Horizon and unifies the platform with a single light coloured theme.
+We all love clean interfaces, and the first thing you will notice when you log in is a newly designed Launchpad, and the small touches of redesign such as the top bar.
+The design is brought over from Horizon and unifies the platform with a single light-coloured theme.

-We have been fortunate enough to have gotten our hands on the early releases as part of the Sitecore MVP programme and we’ll be sharing some of our learnings in greater depths in the coming weeks.
+We have been fortunate enough to have gotten our hands on the early releases as part of the Sitecore MVP program and we’ll be sharing some of our learnings in greater depth in the coming weeks.
 In the meantime, we’re already planning out the upgrade for our customers to start using all the great new features and reduce their platform hosting costs.